xyzhou1534/DOQD/README.md

 ## 📊 Experimental Results

-- The ablation experiment for **DNNOM** is visualized as follows.
+- The ablation experiment for **DOQD** is visualized as follows.

   ![visual](__pycache__/figs/visual.png)
-- The comparative trial of DNNOM is as follows: Average results based on 17 datasets, 8 classifier, 5 metrics, and 15 samplers at η ∈ {0.05, 0.15, 0.25, 0.35, 0.45} (Each numerical result is presented as"mean"±"variance".
+- The comparative trial of DOQD is as follows: Average results based on 17 datasets, 8 classifier, 5 metrics, and 15 samplers at η ∈ {0.05, 0.15, 0.25, 0.35, 0.45} (Each numerical result is presented as"mean"±"variance".
 The "↑" indicates that a larger value of a metric is better.
-Performance improvements achieved by the DNNOM framework are highlighted in green.
+Performance improvements achieved by the DOQD framework are highlighted in green.
 For each metric at different η, the worst value in a column is marked in yellow while the best value is marked in red, both colors will overlay the green.

   ![comparison](__pycache__/figs/comparison.png)
-- Friedman statistical experiment for DNNOM is as follows.
+- Friedman statistical experiment for DOQD is as follows.

   ![friedman1](__pycache__/figs/friedman1.png)

   ![friedman1_1](__pycache__/figs/friedman1_1.png)

   The mean rank of evaluated classifiers for different metrics at η = 0.15 & 0.25.
-(The light red and light blue represent the original sampling algorithm and the DNNOM framework’s optimized mean ranking at η = 0.15 respectively.
+(The light red and light blue represent the original sampling algorithm and the DOQD framework’s optimized mean ranking at η = 0.15 respectively.
 Similarly, the dark red and dark blue represent the mean ranking at η = 0.25 respectively.)

 ![friedman2](__pycache__/figs/friedman2.png)

 ![friedman2_2](__pycache__/figs/friedman2_2.png)

 The mean rank of evaluated classifiers for different metrics at η = 0.15 & 0.25.
-(The light yellow and light purple represent the original sampling algorithm and the DNNOM framework’s optimized mean ranking at η = 0.15 respectively.
+(The light yellow and light purple represent the original sampling algorithm and the DOQD framework’s optimized mean ranking at η = 0.15 respectively.
 Similarly, the dark yellow and dark purple represent the mean ranking at η = 0.25 respectively.)

 ## 🎓 Citation

 If you find this work helpful in your research, please cite:

 ```
-@article{yourname2026dnnom,
+@article{yourname2026DOQD,
-  title={DNNOM: A Hybrid-Sampling Optimization Framework Comprising Dual Nonconvex and Nonsmooth Optimization Models for Imbalanced Noise Classification},
+  title={DOQD: A Hybrid-Sampling Optimization Framework Comprising Dual Nonconvex and Nonsmooth Optimization Models for Imbalanced Noise Classification},
   author={X. Zhou and H. Zhou},
   journal={Knowl.-Based Syst.},
   year={2026}